AdamNeufeld02/2048Game/README.md

 **Why is this project of interest to me?**

+I have played this game before and am interested in what it would take to make.
+It seems like a fun project to complete.

 ## User Stories
 - As a user, I want to be able to add cells to the board and customize its size before starting.